Azure/WALinuxAgent/README.md

 `-start`: Run waagent as a background process

-`-collect-logs [-full]`: Runs the log collector utility that produces a zip with the relevant log files useful for support.
+`-collect-logs [-full]`: Runs the log collector utility that collects relevant agent logs for debugging and stores them in the agent folder on disk.
+Exact location will be shown when run.
 Use flag `-full` for more exhaustive log collection.

 ## Configuration